yuangao-tum/ACC2023/README.md

-# H2 suboptimal containment control of multi-agent systems in 2023 American Control Conference (ACC 2023)
+# H2 suboptimal containment control of multi-agent systems in 2023 American Control Conference

 This responsory includes the following files:
 1. The paper "H2 suboptimal containment control of multi-agent systems"